Headshot of LaDonna Victoriano.

 *All workshop supplies will be provided; open to ages 18+ and all skill levels; attendees are responsible for their own lunch offsite.

-This project is supported in part by the City of Kansas City, Missouri Neighborhood Tourist Development Fund; the Missouri Arts Council, a state agency; Shook, Hardy & Bacon; Tepa Companies; Travois; and a generous private donor.
+This project is supported in part by the City of Kansas City, Missouri Neighborhood Tourist Development Fund; the Henry Luce Foundation; the Missouri Arts Council, a state agency; Shook, Hardy & Bacon; Tepa Companies; Travois; and a generous anonymous donor.

 Join artist-in-resident LaDonna Victoriano (Pueblo of Acoma), featured artist in Native Arts in Miniature, for a hands-on workshop exploring clay, culture, storytelling, and small-scale making.